jameswyse/forecast/README.md

 Forecast - Weather information for Node.js
 =================================================

-The aim of this module is to provide a common API for multiple weather providers and to return the results as a normalized Object.
+The aim of this module is to provide a common API for multiple weather providers and to return the results as a normalised Object.

-Currently the only provider available is [Forecast.io](http://forecast.io)
+Currently the only provider available is [darksky.net (forecast.io)](http://darksky.net)

 ## Install